 Our students have also been competitive and successful in obtaining external fellowships, including the ones listed below:

 We have also had students successfully obtain funding from different community resources.
-We recommend that you search within your community for these resources, and also visit the University's additional scholarships page.
+We recommend that you search within your community for these resources, and also visit the University's scholarships page.

 Tri-Psych Graduate Student Diversity Fund

 The goal of this award is to build community and facilitate cross-departmental collaborations among tri-psych graduate students of color and/or student groups otherwise underrepresented in postsecondary education.
 We seek innovative proposals that provide opportunities to encourage and support your fellow students, gain insights from your shared and differing experiences, and build stronger relationships across departments.
+Current students are emailed annually with a call for applications.